nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-12-12-uvm-and-test-plusargs.md

 ### uvm_cmdline_processor sigleton class
 This uvm class supports many functions that handle the plusargs.
+There is a global variable of uvm_cmdline_processor class called uvm_cmdline_proc and can be used to access command line information.

 Let's check some examples below.

 #### plusarg containing a list of values